chetnaduggal/stellar-population-modelling/README.md

 ### Data

 The target sample consists of 6 radio galaxies, with their redshifts, luminosity distances and HST imaging filters required as input.
+HST imaging for this sample was obtained with WFC3/UVIS in Cycle 25 GO program 15245 (PI: C. O’Dea).

 There are 6 models each for continuous and instantantaneous star formation in the original 1999 dataset.
 See starburst_models_info.txt for details.
 Each Starburst99 model (example_model.txt) is a set of spectral energy distributions, associated with 36 epochs between the stellar ages of 1 Myr to 1 Gyr, on a wavelength range of 10 to 1000 nm.